EchoStone1101/RustyBlogs/_posts/2023-09-14-Rust-Types.md

 For instance, the `Type` of an `Exp::PointerLiteral` (a pointer literal, as an expression) is always `Type::Pointer`, which should never be used like an `Exp::IntLiteral`, whose `Type` may be one of `Type::Int` or `Type::BitVec`.
 (Yes, both `Exp` and `Type` are Rust enums.
 God knows how I would write code without Rust enums.)

 `Type`s are the runtime safety line that gives me confidence, that my code will not break deep into some parsing or optimization pass.
 Better still, `Type`s look much less desperate than a Java programmer spamming `instanceof` everywhere. `Type`s are really nice and all.
-But there's one problem with it - how do I compare two `Type`s.
+But there's one problem with it - how do I compare two `Type`s?

 ## Higher-Order Types, and Named Types, and Hash Failure